 To access Kruger National Park, you can drive in with your own rented vehicles, but you will have to stay on the main driving path.
 If you’re not staying within the park, you will need to leave before the gates close – this happens between 5.30pm to 6.30pm (depending on the month).

-There are also plenty of accommodation options within the national park.
+There are also plenty of accommodation options within the national park, including luxury lodges for a truly once-in-a-lifetime experience.

 Accommodation within the park have their own camp perimeters (to keep large animals out), and you will not be permitted to leave the grounds when the gate locks in the evening, unless you’re with a camp ranger.
 Costs range from about R455 (S$32) for a hut, to R6,268 (S$442) for big guest houses.